surajkumar/wc-remote-client-server/README.md

 ### Features
 * Ability to access a machine remotely via the internet
-* Mouse movement and mouse clicks
+* Mouse movement and mouse clicks to work with different screen resolutions (source and target)
 * Keyboard shortcuts

 ## System Requirements